-Two types of doctors are trained to treat foot and ankle needs: orthopaedic surgeons and podiatrists.
+Two types of doctors are trained to treat foot and ankle needs: orthopedic surgeons and podiatrists.
 When seeking expert foot and ankle treatment, it is important to know the difference.

 One difference between these foot and ankle specialists lies in their level of education.
 Orthopaedic foot and ankle surgeons who have completed foot and ankle fellowship training have typically undergone 10 years of training, whereas podiatrists typically have 7 years of training.

-An orthopaedic surgeon is a medical doctor with deep knowledge of the entire body and conditions that can affect overall health as well as concentrated training in the bones, joints, and muscles.
+An orthopedic surgeon is a medical doctor with deep knowledge of the entire body and conditions that can affect overall health as well as concentrated training in the bones, joints, and muscles.
 Orthopaedic foot and ankle surgeons have an intimate understanding of the entire body’s impact on the foot and ankle.

-While both orthopaedic surgeons and nonsurgical podiatrists treat some of the same needs—such as heel spurs, fallen arches, and minor injuries—orthopaedic surgeons often treat more complicated issues specifically involving bones, muscles, tendons, ligaments, and other soft tissues.
+While both orthopedic surgeons and nonsurgical podiatrists treat some of the same needs—such as heel spurs, fallen arches, and minor injuries—orthopedic surgeons often treat more complicated issues specifically involving bones, muscles, tendons, ligaments, and other soft tissues.

-As the region’s most preferred orthopaedic practice, Lewiston Orthopaedics is dedicated to providing the most comprehensive care for every bone, joint, and muscle.
+As the region’s most preferred orthopedic practice, Lewiston Orthopedics is dedicated to providing the most comprehensive care for every bone, joint, and muscle.
 Our foot and ankle expert, Dr. Timothy Flock, completed extensive, specialized training in foot and ankle care and is the only fellowship-trained foot and ankle surgeon in the Quad Cities!

 Dr. Flock’s expertise includes: